chrisstef/etherlens/README.md

 # Coinranking
 NEXT_PUBLIC_CRYPTO_BASE_URL=''
 NEXT_PUBLIC_RAPIDAPI_KEY=''

+# Etherscan API
+NEXT_PUBLIC_ETHERSCAN_BASE_URL=''
+NEXT_PUBLIC_ETHERSCAN_KEY=''
 ```

 ### ⚠️ Important!

 In order to run the app, you need the API keys.
 For ConnectKit, grab your API key from the [Wallet Connect dashboard](https://cloud.walletconnect.com/sign-in).
-And for the rapid API key, get it from [Rapid API](https://rapidapi.com/auth/sign-up?referral=/hub).
+For Etherscan API create your account [here](https://etherscan.io/apis) to gain access to your API key.
+Finally, for the rapid API key, get it from [Rapid API](https://rapidapi.com/auth/sign-up?referral=/hub).
+The above proccess is free of charge.

 ### Starting the application